Geography of Newfoundland and Labrador: Biosphere

 Many plants and animals have been introduced to Newfoundland, either by chance or deliberately.
 Moose, snowshoe hare, American red squirrel, eastern chipmunk, and masked shrew, and others, were brought to the island through specific wildlife mandates.
 Moose were introduced in 1904 and are now the dominant ungulate on the island.
 An unusual experiment conducted in 1964 involved relocating a small herd of bison onto Brunette Island in Fortune Bay.
 The last of these animals is thought to have died by 1994.
 Rats and mice were unintentionally introduced while mink escaped from fur farms.
 Coyotes are a very recent addition to the fauna of Newfoundland.
 How coyotes got onto the island is still debated by wildlife officials, but it is probable that they crossed the ice from Cape Breton Island in the 1980s.
 Newfoundland has no native amphibians, but frogs were introduced onto the island in the 1860s and toads almost a century later.

 The marine waters around the province are considered boreal, or sub-Arctic, in nature.
 A great deal of the coastline is rock-strewn, allowing an extensive variety of plant and animal life to thrive.
 The leading plants of the shoreline are the large brown seaweeds, such as bladder, forked and knotted wracks, and winged and sugar kelps, though there are also a number of red and green seaweeds present.
 Common animals of the seashore region include barnacles, tortoiseshell limpet, common periwinkle, blue mussels, sea anemones, sea slugs, sea urchins, starfish, and rock crabs.
 The deeper waters are home to a variety of fish, such as Atlantic cod, sculpins and cunners, halibut, haddock, sharks, and marine mammals, such as dolphins, porpoises, and whales.
 Whales seen off Newfoundland include pilot whales, minkes, sei whales, fin whales and humpbacks.
 Harp and hooded seals are usually found in the spring, giving birth on coastal ice floes.

 The polar bear (Ursus maritimus) is the dominant carnivore in the tundra.

 The tundra is a sub-Arctic zone with long, cold winters and short, warm summers.
 Precipitation is low.
 Soil a meter below ground and deeper is permanently frozen (permafrost), which does not allow water to drain easily through the soil, so it collects in shallow pools.
 Trees and shrubs are stunted since their roots cannot grow into the permafrost.
 Low shrubs, lichens, mosses, and small herbaceous plants are found instead.
-The most common mammals on the tundra are the barren-ground caribou, Arctic wolf, Arctic fox, Arctic hare, lemmings, and voles.
+The most common mammals on the tundra are the barren-ground caribou, Labrador wolf, Arctic fox, Arctic hare, lemmings, and voles.
 Occasional sightings of muskoxen have been made near Cape Chidley, Labrador's most northerly point.
 The polar bear is the dominant carnivore of the tundra, but is an occasional visitor to coastal Newfoundland, especially in the spring.
 Many birds migrate to Labrador in spring to lay their eggs and raise their young before returning south for the winter, including the common eider, harlequin duck, common redpoll and American pipit.
 The Labrador tundra is also permanent home to ptarmigan.